Sibley Hospital–Stadium Armory Line: Better Bus Redesign

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the line was split into two routes.
+Beginning on June 29, 2025, the line was split into two routes.
 The D6 portion between Stadium–Armory station and McPherson Square station was renamed into the D24, with service also being extended to Deanwood station via East Capitol Street NE, Division Avenue NE, and Eastern Avenue NE.
 The D6 portion between Sibley Hospital and McPherson Square station was renamed into the D94 and was extended to Gallery Place station with service operating along H Street instead of K Street.